 Even where HTTP sites rank, most browsers will warn users that they are insecure, causing a large proportion of users not to click through

-You should also ensure that your SSL certificate is fully up to date at all times.
+You should also ensure that your SSL certificate is always fully up to date.

 Site Maps

 Finally, your sitemap is an easy way to boost your search engine rankings.
-This is a document which outlines how your site is structured.
-You can then submit this to Google using Search Console.
+This document outlines how your site is structured.
+You can then submit it to Google using Search Console.

 This means that the crawlers don’t have to figure out the structure of your site for themselves.